 Keep in mind that each count charges a separate crime.
-You must consider each count separately, and return a separate verdict for each count.
+You must consider each count separately and return a separate verdict for each count.

-A reasonable doubt is a doubt based upon reason and common sense, and not the mere possibility of innocence.
-A reasonable doubt is the kind of doubt that would make a reasonable person hesitate to act.
-Proof beyond a reasonable doubt, therefore, must be proof of such a convincing character that a reasonable person would not hesitate to rely and act upon it.
-However, proof beyond a reasonable doubt does not mean proof beyond all possible doubt.
+Reasonable doubt is doubt based upon reason and common sense, and not doubt based on speculation.
+A reasonable doubt may arise from careful and impartial consideration of all the evidence, or from a lack of evidence.
+Proof beyond a reasonable doubt is proof of such a convincing character that a reasonable person, after careful consideration, would not hesitate to rely and act upon that proof in life's most important decisions.
+Proof beyond a reasonable doubt is proof that leaves you firmly convinced of the defendant's guilt.
+Proof beyond a reasonable doubt does not mean proof beyond all possible doubt.